dmanzer2/vorex/_posts/2015-09-09-4-easy-to-implement-tips-for-streamlined-project-management.md

 In an agency setting, project management can often feel like a jumble of workflows, documentation, affected parties and missed deadlines.

-And without a strategy and an easy-to-use[project management solution](http://www.vorex.com/product/online-project-management/), projects can begin to look like the staircases at Hogwarts School of Witchcraft and Wizardry–changing at a moment’s notice with little time to react or adjust, and not always leading to the desired location.<!--more-->
+And without a strategy and an easy-to-use[project management solution](http://www.vorex.com/product/online-project-management/), projects can begin to look like the staircases at Hogwarts School of Witchcraft and Wizardry–changing at a moment’s notice with little time to react or adjust, and not always leading to the desired location.

 ![project management](https://media.giphy.com/media/sG6OMoGquxffa/giphy.gif)